Install Azure CLI on Linux manually

-If you do not have a package for the Azure CLI available on your distribution, you can always install the CLI manually by running an installation script.
+If there's no package for the Azure CLI for you your distribution, install the CLI manually by running a script.

 Install or update